lucasammer/iStatus/README.md

 # iStatus
-Itunes Rich Presence for Discord
+Itunes Rich Presence for Discord for windows only

 ## How to use
 download install.bat and run it